CATechnologiesTest/prism-lts-bk/README.md

 - Run `helm init`
 - Get dependencies for prism-lts by running `helm dep update prism-lts && helm dep build prism-lts` from the root of this project

-### Updating Kafka Chart
+### Updating the `local-kafka` chart or `local-charts` [environment specific] values
-If you update the kafka chart, you will need to update and build dependencies in prism-lts again.
+If you update any environment specific values or the local kafka chart, you will need to update and build dependencies in prism-lts again.

 - Run `helm dep update`
 - Run `helm dep build`